 Education Quality

-It’s undeniable that the education quality in Thailand isn’t the best in the world.
-In fact, you can’t compare it with the West or countries like Singapore and Japan.
+The education quality in Thailand isn’t the best in the world, and you can’t compare it with the West or countries like Singapore and Japan.

 But that doesn’t mean the education quality in Thailand is bad.
 Chulalongkorn University, for example, has been in the top 100 universities in the world in terms of academic purpose.

-In addition, there are many successful people in the world who have graduated from Thai universities and are now running an important position in many leading organizations worldwide.
+In addition, there are many successful people in the world who have graduated from Thai universities and are now holding important positions in many leading organizations worldwide.

 Types of Universities